RalphMao/Waymo-Dataset-Tool/readme.md

 ## Prerequisite

 * python 2 or 3
-* gsutil (command line tool to download files from google cloud)
+* gsutil (command line tool to download files from google cloud.
+Follow this [Guide](https://cloud.google.com/sdk/docs) to install.
+After installing the Cloud SDK, simply run `gsutil` in your terminal.
+A browser will prompt out, asking you about your google account.
+After that you will be free to use gsutil)
 * waymo_open_dataset (follow the [Quick Start](https://github.com/waymo-research/waymo-open-dataset/blob/master/docs/quick_start.md))

 ## How to use